theam/workshop-eLLMental/README.md

 **Yes!** You will need to prepare the following things:

-## 🧹 Dust off your Java skills

-Although **we won't be doing anything advanced in terms of Java**, it is recommended that you have its syntax fresh.
-It is important that you are familiar with basic stuff like function calls, class definition, constructors, reading text from the console, as well as printing it.

-If you are unsure what's the best way of refreshing this, we recommend you try the [**Exercism Java track**](https://exercism.org/tracks/java).

 ## 🐙 Have a GitHub account

 The workshop template with starting material is going to be downloaded from GitHub.
 It is important that you have a [**GitHub**](http://www.github.com) account and know [**how to fork a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo).**